wp-plugins/issuupress/readme.txt

 <a href="http://www.pixeline.be">pixeline</a>

 = Usage =
 Simply put the `[issuupress]` shortcode where you would like the catalog to be.
-Add attributes to customize it (see below).
+Add attributes to customize it.

 Example:
 `[issuupress tag="" viewer="mini" titlebar="false" vmode="" ctitle="Pick a PDF file to read" height="480" bgcolor="FFFFFF"]`

 To customize its appearance, use your theme's CSS style.css file.

+== Installation ==

+1. Extract the zip file
+2. Drop the contents in the wp-content/plugins/ directory of your WordPress installation
+3. Activate the Plugin from Plugins page.
+4. Go to Settings > IssuuPress, enter your API key and API secret, set the cache value.
+5. Use the shortcode wherever you see fit.
+To customize its appearance, use your theme's CSS style.css file.

+= Example =
+`[issuupress tag="" viewer="mini" titlebar="false" vmode="" ctitle="Pick a PDF file to read" height="480" bgcolor="FFFFFF"]`

 = Options =